youngj25/bendyPostCards/README.md

 	 - License: MIT License
 	 - Websites: http://threejs.org/

-What tools/libraries(and versions) are necessary to use and test your application
+What tools/libraries(and versions) are necessary to use and test your application:

   - Node.js/Express.js
 	- It is more convenient working with one language, Javascript, on both the Server and Client side.
 For that reason, Node.js/Express.js was chosen.

   - Nodemailer
+  	- Convenient way to send emails with Node.js server